mjstraughan/CubingHistory/docs/BlindfoldSolving/Methods/TuRBo.md

 **Steps:**

-Corners: Solve two corners at once by setting them up at ULB and URF, perform a cycle algorithm, then undo the setup moves.
+- Corners: Solve two corners at once by setting them up to ULB and URF, perform a cycle algorithm, then undo the setup moves.
-Edges: Solve two edges at once by setting them up at UL and UR, perform a cycle algorithm, then undo the setup moves.
+- Edges: Solve two edges at once by setting them up to UL and UR, perform a cycle algorithm, then undo the setup moves.

 [Click here for more step details on the SpeedSolving wiki](https://www.speedsolving.com/wiki/index.php?title=TuRBo)